 We also offer special optional packages for wedding receptions, anniversaries, and renewals of vows.
 To view click here.

 When you choose to celebrate an anniversary or spend your honeymoon aboard The Gauguin, we provide these complimentary amenities as our gift to you:

 - Special gathering featuring a Polynesian blessing ceremony performed by Les Gauguines—our onboard troupe of hostess/entertainers—and hosted by the Cruise Director

 The idyllic setting and balmy climate of French Polynesia are the perfect venue for the ultimate romantic wedding.
 A law was passed making it possible for American and Canadian nationals to do just that.
 Below are some frequently asked questions about the requirements for a legal Polynesian wedding.
 For more information and a free destination wedding guide, please visit Tahiti Tourisme North America.

-What are the eligibility requirements for a Tahitian wedding?
+Please visit the Tahiti Tourisme website to review the eligibility requirements for a Tahitian wedding.

 No. Paul Gauguin Cruises provides wedding receptions but not a legal marriage ceremony.
 Instead, you and your spouse-to-be, along with your guests and witnesses, must go to city hall in the commune in which you wish to be married and have the mayor (or an appointed representative) perform the ceremony.
 See below for details and required documentation.